deeeed/universe/packages/publisher/README.md

 ```

 ### Package-specific Configuration
-Each package can have its own `release-it.config.ts`:
+Each package can have its own `publisher.config.ts`:

 ```typescript
 export default {